simsim314/CatForce/README.md

  `output.rle - all the possible catalysts.     `
  `output.rle_Combined*.rle - will generate all combined reports.    `
  `output.rle_Final.rle - the final report. **This is the main output.**    `

+ Optional survival filter per "combine iteration" are added.
+Combine works as follows: each time it start from the initial search results (combine by default uses survive count = 1), and tries to add catalyst from those results.
+Sometimes one could get explosion, if the interaction is very potent.
+So filter is added to limit the combine, by surviving coung (if something doesn't survive with two catalyst for 5 iterations, it's probably junk - so CatForce will filter it on the second combine iteration and not in the end).

+ This allows faster and more efficient combine operation with very potent conduits which otherwise would overflow the system, with many useless catalysts.

  **NOTE** Recomended for use only for num-catalyst = 1/2 more than that not recommended.